 Steamboat Lake State Park

-Basic 12’x12′ cabins are available for rent at Steamboat Lake State Park, which include electricity, small refrigerators, beds, and heaters.
+Basic 12’x12′ cabins are available for rent at Steamboat Lake State Park.
+Each includes electricity, small refrigerators, beds, and heaters.
 They’re available year-round, and guests are required to bring their own bedding.

 Vega State Park

-The cabins available for rent at Vega State Park sleep up to six and provide easy access to the Vega Reservoir.
+There are 5 cabins available for rent at Vega State Park that sleep up to six and provide easy access to the Vega Reservoir.
 During the winter, a stay here is perfect for activities like sledding, ice fishing, and snowmobiling.
+3 of the cabins are pet friendly as well if you’re traveling with a furry friend.

 Colorado Hut Systems